Blinds vs Shutters for Windows: The Complete Coastal Home Cost Guide

 Electronic components face accelerated aging in salt air environments.
 Motorized blind systems often require replacement within 5-7 years compared to 10-15 years inland.
 Warranty coverage may exclude coastal installations.

 Shutter motorization uses marine-grade components when properly specified for coastal use.
 The enclosed design protects motors and controls from direct salt exposure, extending operational life.
+For a complete DIY installation overview, see Motorized Blinds Diy Complete Installation Guide.

 Smart Home Integration Options